A consensus-based global optimization method for high dimensional machine learning problems: Analysis of the mean-field limit models

+where $C_L$ does not depend on $d$.
+The convergence rate in Theorem \ref{thm:timecontinuous} does not depend on $d$ but in the error term \eqref{eq:errorterm}, there is linear $d$ dependence.
+For moderately high dimensional case, for example, in section \ref{sec: Rast} when $d=20$ and $\beta =O(10^2)$, one gets reasonably small error estimate.
+In theory, of course for any $d$, one can choose $\beta$ sufficiently large so that the error is still small.
+However, when $\beta$ is too large, $\exp(-\beta L)$ is near zero, and one loses lots of significant digits.
+On the other hand, when $\beta\gg d\gg 1$, the average \eqref{eq:weightedmean} or \eqref{eq: ws exponential} becomes which works similarly well as commented in section \ref{sec: MNIST}, though one cannot prove a theorem.
+In summary, our method can be feasible in high dimensional problems.

-Hence, how well $L(\tilde{x})$ approximates $L_m$ depends on how well $-\frac{1}{\beta}\log M_L(0)$ approximates $L_m$.
-Besides the largeness of $\beta$, it also depends on the initial support of the law of $X_0$.
+Besides the largeness of $\beta$, how big $r(\beta)$ is also depends on the initial support of the law of $X_0$.
 If the probability that $X_0$ is near the minimizer is small, the approximation quality is poor.
 This means for the algorithm to work well, the particles should explore the surrounding area well so that there is some probability that the neighborhood of the minimizer can be visited.

 The assumptions \eqref{eq:ass} basically require $\lam, \beta$ to be large or $\sigma, V(0)$ to be small enough.
 Notice that the set of the parameters is not empty as one can control the initial variance $V(0)$.
 The assumption is restrictive in the above theorem, however this has to be understood as a proof of concept where other possible approaches may lead to improvements.
 In the first equation of \eqref{eq:ass}, $M_L(0)$ is also some quantity of the order $e^{-\beta L_m}$, so it essentially means $\lam\gtrsim \sigma^2$, which ensures that the variance of $X$ decays to zero.
 In fact, in the geometric Brownian motion, one needs $2\lam> \sigma^2$ to guarantee the variance of $X$ to vanish as shown in section \ref{sec: model algo}.
 Under such assumption, all particles will converge with exponential rate to a point which is within $O(1/\beta)$ of the global minimum.
 Moreover, recall $e^{-2\beta L_m} /M_L^2(0)\ge 1$.
 Hence, in the original CBO interacting particle system and their mean-field counterpart in \cite{carrillo2018analytical}, a large $d$ dependence in $\mu$ is sensitive for $\lambda$.
 This means that our model is more feasible and adapted for high dimensional optimization problems.